PeterGrace/kubectl-everything/README.md

   * `kubectl get-pod-priority` -- Show all pods in this namespace and what priorityClass they're running under.
   * `kubectl get-pod-priority -n foo` -- Show all pods in specified namespace and what priorityClass they're running under.
   * `kubectl get-pod-priority -a` -- Show all pods in the whole cluster and what priorityClass they're running under.
+## Usage (get-psp)
+  * `kubectl get-psp` -- Show all pods in this namespace and what Pod Security Policy applies to them.
+  * `kubectl get-psp -n foo` -- Show all pods in specified namespace and what Pod Security Policy applies to them.
+  * `kubectl get-psp -a` -- Show all pods in the whole cluster and what Pod Security Policy applies to them.